lolo859/vodka-dev/docs/vodka-lib-usage.md

 **Attributes that must be set after declaration:**
 - `std::string output_uid` : the UID of the output variable
 - `std::string source_uid` : the UID of the source variable
-- `std::string index_uid` : the UID of the variable that contain
+- `std::string index_uid` : the UID of the variable that contain the index where the string will be inserted
+- `std::string string_to_insert` : the UID of the variable to insert
+- `std::string name` : the name of the syscall. **Shouldn't be modified.**

+---

+### `class vodka::syscalls::FIND`

+This is the class for the `FIND` syscall.

+**Attributes that must be set after declaration:**
+- `std::string output_uid` : the UID of the output variable
+- `std::string source_uid` : the UID of the source variable
+- `std::string char_uid` : the UID of the variable that contain the variable to search
 - `std::string name` : the name of the syscall. **Shouldn't be modified.**

 ---